asanoaozora/gpsnavi/README_GENIVI.md

 ## Unitary tests

-This code has been tested under Ubuntu 16.04 LTS.
+This code has been tested under Ubuntu 17.10
 Under the test folder there are some test scripts in Python that allows to test the APIs.

 To launch the code:
-weston
+NB: into the scripts, the database is supposed to be under $HOME weston
 ./run_navi
-Into another terminal (outside weston) ./test-map-viewer-control.py -l location_tokyo.xml
---> zoom in/out
+Into another terminal (outside weston) ./test/test-map-viewer-control.py -l location_tokyo.xml --> zoom in/out
-./test-route-calculation.py -r route_tokyo.xml
+./test/test-route-calculation.py -r route_tokyo.xml
 --> route calculation
-./test-guidance.py -r route_tokyo.xml
+./test/test-guidance.py -r route_tokyo.xml
 --> route calculation and guidance

 ## Test with HMI (work in progress)